-The Company invests in Investee Funds whose objectives range from achieving medium to long term capital growth.
-The Investee Funds are managed by related and unrelated asset managers and apply various investment strategies to accomplish their respective investment management objectives.
-The Investee Funds finance their operations by issuing redeemable shares and interests which are puttable at the holder's option and entitle the holder to a proportional stake in the respective Investee Fund's net assets.
-The Company holds redeemable shares and interests in each of its Investee Funds.
-The Company considers that the Investee Funds display some of the features and attributes of a structured entity to varying degrees, therefore, the Directors have presented disclosures related to structured entities for all Investee Funds, where obtainable, as they consider these disclosures may be of relevance to the Company's investors.
+The Company may invest in entities whose objectives range from achieving medium to long term capital growth.
+The investments are managed by related and unrelated asset managers and apply various investment strategies to accomplish their respective investment management objectives.
+The investments finance their operations by issuing redeemable shares and interests which are puttable at the holder's option and entitle the holder to a proportional stake in the respective investment's net assets.
+Where the Directors consider that the investment displays some of the features and attributes of a structured entity to varying degrees, they will present disclosures related to structured entities for all investments, where obtainable, as they consider these disclosures may be of relevance to investors.

-3. Investment Advisor and Incentive Fees
+3. Investment Adviser and Incentive Fees

-The Company pays the Investment Adviser (i) a monthly Advisory fee of 0.16666% (equivalent to approximately 2% per annum) of the Net Asset Value of the Participating Shares of the Company as at the relevant month end; and (ii) a monthly incentive fee of 15% of the increase, if any, of the Net Asset Value of the Participating Shares of the Company as at the end of each month, over the Base Value of the Participating Shares of the Company, increased by a factor of 0.83333% (equivalent to approximately 10% per annum) for each month that has expired since the Base Date, or if higher the Net Asset Value of the Participating Shares of the Company on the last date in respect of which an incentive fee was paid (the high water mark in respect of the Company).
+The Company pays the Investment Adviser (i) a monthly Advisory fee of 0.083333% (equivalent to approximately 1% per annum) of the Net Asset Value of the Participating Shares of the Company as at the relevant month end; and (ii) a monthly incentive fee of 10% of the increase, if any, of the Net Asset Value of the Participating Shares of the Company as at the end of each month, over the Base Value of the Participating Shares of the Company, or if higher the Net Asset Value of the Participating Shares of the Company on the last date in respect of which an incentive fee was paid (the high water mark in respect of the Company).

+3. Investment Adviser and Incentive Fees (Continued)

 The Base Date is the 31 December immediately prior to the month and the Base Value is the Net Asset Value of the Participating Shares of the Company as at that date.
 For the purposes of this calculation it is assumed that all the Participating Shares in issue at the valuation day were in issue at the Base Date or the high water mark date as the case may be and had a Net Asset Value equal to the Net Asset Value of each Participating Share in the Company at the Base Date or the high water mark date as the case may be.
 These fees are calculated before all Investment Adviser, Administrators and Custodian fees, Directors' fees, audit fees, formation and sundry expenses for the month concerned have been deducted and are paid monthly in arrears.
-In so far as the Company invested in other Aurum Jacana Funds or other Aurum Funds no fees are payable on the amount so invested in addition to those already charged by such other Funds.
+In so far as the Company invests in other Aurum Funds or MAM Funds, no fees will be payable by the Company on the amount so invested, in addition to those already charged by such Aurum Funds or MAM Funds.